 Sokanu matches you to one of over 500 careers by analyzing your personality, interests, and needs in life.
 Take the free assessment now to see your top career recommendations!

-It is best to plan on becoming a doctor while attending high school.
-Keep grade averages at 4.0 or above.
 An undergraduate degree is required before attending medical school.
 A B average or above in math and science courses in undergraduate study are needed to get into medical school.
-While in undergraduate school, prepare for the Medical College Admissions Test (MCAT).
+While in undergraduate school, preparation is needed for the Medical College Admissions Test (MCAT).
 A score on the MCAT is required before entering graduate school.
-The average score to enter medical school on the MCAT is 30.
 The first three years of medical school is concentrated on basic medical courses, while the last three years is largely clinical work.
 Once complete, residency work is required which is often an additional two to six years.
 Finally, a board test is required to receive board certification.

 A doctor of internal medicine may work in a clinic, private office or hospital.
 Work in a clinic or hospital usually provides a salary or percentage of profit from clinic work.
 Usually, an office is provided when working in a clinic or hospital.
 Additionally, when working for a clinic or hospital, sufficient staff are available for billing, patient care and to assist with diagnostic testing.
 Opening a private office provides flexibility, however the doctor is responsible for providing staff to assist with patients and billing.